synchronizing/machine/README.md

 ### `start_up.sh`

-Utility for when I re-install OSX fresh.
-Does the following:
+Utility for when I reinstall a fresh copy of OSX.
+When ran, the following occurs:

 * Dock
   * Sets dock to only show active applications.
 * Bash
   * Sets `/bin/bash` as default prompt (as oppose to zsh).
-  * Installs `.bash_profile` settings in this repo.
+  * Installs a custom `.bash_profile` (found in this repo).
-  * Silences OSX Mojave bash deprecation warning.
+  * Silences OSX Mojave's bash deprecation warning.
   * Silences bash's log-in message.
 * Installs
   * Day-to-Day Applications